 Dougal Campbell of Greek Ramblings wanted to implement gravatars on his blog but found out that all existing Gravatar WordPress plugins required the comments.php template to be edited.
-He decided to create a less intrusive Gravatar plugin that had its own config options page.
+He decided to create a less intrusive Gravatar plugin that had its own config options page and called it Easy Gravatars.

 A few days after he posted this on his blog: